tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * What advantages would a language have for specifying the type?

   * **Answer:** Specifying the data types allows the language to use the most optimal storage container for the data, thus saving space.
-This is especially important for smart contracts because it costs money to store data.
+This is especially important for smart contracts, because it costs money to store data.

   * **Answer:** When the language is dealing with finance, you want the code to be very precise and accurate.